Gresham cat hostage taking incident: Prelude

-Police's intervention, subsequent shooting and immediate aftermath
+Police intervention, subsequent shooting and immediate aftermath

 Five Gresham police officers arrived at about 1:10 p.m.
 Sgt.
 David Lerwick reported that three police officers positioned themselves on the far end of the aisle and another two took position at the front end.
 When officers asked her to drop the knife, Smith threatened to kill her cat.
 "The officers had asked her to put the knife down, and she would not," Lerwick said.

 As Smith stood up, the cat got loose and ran away.
 She began walking down the aisle towards the back of the store.
 Police sprayed her in the face with three cans of pepper mace in an attempt to stop her.